 Sudheer Sharma, editor of Nepal's largest newspaper Kantipur Daily, looks on near the Supreme Court after being summoned to appear by the chief justice in Kathmandu in this March 2 photo.
 Nepal's largest newspaper was taken to court for publishing articles critical of the chief justice, in a case widely condemned as an attack on press freedom.
 (Photo by Gopen Rai/AFP)

 Nepal's new act restricting freedom of religion has already taken its toll on the country with Christian communities and faith-based organization especially feeling the brunt of the latest crackdown.
-But when the full version of the same act

 The Fourth Estate

 In its role as the Fourth Estate (fourth power), the media plays a key role in ensuring information about the executive, legislature and the judiciary is widely disseminated and authentic, so the public can participate in development initiatives and good governance.

 This is a core tenet of democracy, where freedom of expression and press freedom are respected.

 Nepal is still a young federal democratic republic with a progressive constitution that safeguards freedom of expression and press freedom to a reasonable degree, with Article 17 (2a) in particular listing the former as a fundamental right.

 That being said, the new criminal code that came into effect on Aug.
 17 has taken a move in the opposite direction, marking a giant step backwards for press freedom.

 Articles 293-308, which relate to privacy and defamation, threaten the independence of the press and criminalize acts that were previously protected under the right to freedom of expression.

 The provisions are positive in the sense that they prohibit listening to or recording conversations without the consent of all parties involved.
 They outlaw the publicizing of certain information without permission, even when the person concerned is a public figure, and make it illegal to take or publish photos without consent.